pepsinic/moody_react/README.md

 It is built for the web as an exercice.

-Log In/ Log out implementation from scratch.
+Log In/ Log out implementation from scratch with JSON web token for password security.
 Then you can choose between 3 emotions (smiley faces).
 Add a comment to this emotion if you want.